aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 Deployment of this solution is straight forward, you must:

 1. Deploy the baseline stack using the [stack template](/pipeline-stack.yml) in any [AWS Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) where you are publishing [Amazon VPC Lattice Services](https://docs.aws.amazon.com/vpc-lattice/latest/ug/services.html).
 More succinctly, you must deploy this stack as many times as you have distinct Amazon Lattice VPC Service Networks in a region, since there is a 1:1 mapping between Service Networks and Amazon VPCs.
+You can use the [baseline.sh](./baseline.sh) script from the repo root to get the baseline stack deployed - simply make it executable with 'chmod +x'

+[NOTE] - When deploying ECS for the first time, a ServiceLink Role is created for you.
+If you experience a stack deployment failure due to this Role not being created in time, clean the failed stack by deleting it then rerun the pipeline.

-2. After the baseline stack has been deployed, your CodePipeline will be waiting for you to release it.
+1. After the baseline stack has been deployed, your CodePipeline will be waiting for you to release it.
 More accurately, you are required to 'enable a transition' from the **source** stage to the **build** stage.
 After you enable this transition, the pipeline will build the ECS infrastructure and deploy the load balancers and containers.

-3. Following this you can now [associate the ingress VPC](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-network-associations.html) to the [Amazon VPC Lattice Service Network](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-networks.html) you want.
+2. Following this you can now [associate the ingress VPC](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-network-associations.html) to the [Amazon VPC Lattice Service Network](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-networks.html) you want.
 To have the solution working and access your Lattice Services using the ingress solution, you will need to configure DNS resolution.

 ### DNS resolution